JoschaMiddendorf/fhem-docker/README.md

 The user credentials for the first WEB Device in your FHEM config.
 Without that the Healthcheck will show Unhealthy if you use basic auth in FHEM!

     -e HEALTHCHECKCREDENTIALS=user:password
+    "configDB"
+The ConfigType you want to use, default is "fhem.cfg", use "configDB" if you want to start FHEM with ConfigDB instead of fhem.cfg file!
+CAUTION: An initial start of these container with configDB isn't intended in my routines.
+Terefore if you want to use it, migrate from fhem.cfg or take care to follow the ADVICES below.
+Furthermore, if you are using configDB, Healthcheck can't determine your FHEM Web port and if you are using https from your fhem.cfg file, therefore also specify them by the following variables.

+    -e CONFIGTYPE=configDB
+    -e HEALTHCHECK_PORT=8083
+    -e HEALTHCHECK_HTTPS=true
 ___
-### Advices:
+### ADVICES:
-#### Keep the folowing lines in your config files or add them if you are migrating from an existing config.
+#### Keep the folowing lines in your configuration or add them if you are migrating from an existing config.

     attr global logfile /opt/fhem/log/fhem-%Y-%m.log
     attr global modpath /opt/fhem